CasmirO-Source/CasmirO-Source/README.md

 ## Hi there 👋

 I’m Casmir, a Biomedical Science graduate (2:1, IBMS-accredited) with wet-lab experience working at NHS John Radcliffe Hospital in Oxford, contributing to histopathology diagnostics and tissue processing.
-Currently I am studying a MsC in Bioinformatics.
+Currently I am studying a MsC in Bioinformatics at the University of Birmingham.

 I’m now pivoting into **computational biology**, combining my clinical foundation with a growing skillset in **bioinformatics, Python, data analysis, machine learning/AI, R studio and Linux command line**